8 Secrets to Finding the Perfect Foundation Formula, According to a Makeup Artist

 When shopping for foundation, Freeman’s rule is “find the formula and color that looks like you.”
 Shop with someone who knows you well, and who can offer a second opinion.
 But, Freeman says, don’t buy it just yet.
 “Walk around a bit, outside, even go home to see how it looks in your mirror and in different lights.
 Everyone’s skin chemistry is different.”

 Oily or acne-prone skin requires special choices

 Powder foundations are a smart choice for those with oily skin or who use oils, says Freeman.
 “If you put a dry product on dry skin, it will look flaky,” she cautions.
 Her top powder pick?
 RMS Beauty Tinted “Un-Powder.”
 And for acne-prone skin, Allure suggests these products, which include Neutrogena SkinClearing Oil-Free Makeup and Rainforest of the Sea Water Foundation by Tarte.
-Find out all the skincare tips you need for oily skin.

 Channel a makeup artist

 Makeup artists often develop their own collections, and, Freeman notes, “they make amazing products because they know what they need and if it doesn’t exist, they create it.”
 She loves the velvet cream foundation from Kjaer Weis, which is the line created by Danish-born, New York-based makeup artist Kirsten Kjaer Weis.
 “You’re the boss,” says Freeman, “with this foundation you can do full coverage or pat down and press for sheer.”
 Also, we suggest trying Charlotte Tilbury’s Magic Foundation, which features collagen-boosting benefits such as a reduction in age spots.
 Find out all the secrets makeup artists wish they could tell you.